wal-g/wal-g/docs/STORAGES.md

 Whether to skip OSS client validation during initialization.
 Default is set to `false`, which means it will validate the client by making list request to OSS.

+* `OSS_ENDPOINT`

+Set the endpoint for the OSS bucket.
+For instance, if you want to connect to internal OSS endpoint, you may specify `https://oss-ap-southeast-5-internal.aliyuncs.com`.

 Swift
 -----------
 To store backups in Swift object storage, WAL-G requires that this variable be set: